ankitdobhal/ankitdobhal.github.io/about/index.md

 modified: 2020-05-22
 ---

-I am a infosec guy.
-Basically, I love to do automation,Pentesting,developing new tools for hacking,sometimes surf github more than any other social sites.In my free time, I write blogs related to tech & hacking in dev.to community.I also love OSINT.
-I always belive that - “Don’t become best be the busiest in your work”.
+  I am a infosec guy who loves to do hacking with programming.
+Basically, I love to do automation,Pentesting,developing new tools for hacking,sometimes surf github more than any other social sites.In my free time, I write blogs related to tech & hacking in dev.to community.I also love OSINT.I always belive that - “Don’t become best be the busiest in your work”.

 Apart from that, I also a open source contributor.
 Some of my projects are: